oscdoctest/Qi-Docs/docs/Qi_Types.rst

 A QiType
 consists of one or more properties that are either simple atomic types (such as an integer) or previously defined QiTypes.
-A type is always referenced with its ID property.
+A type is always referenced with its Id property.
 Using a QiType as a property permits the construction of complex, nested data types.
 A QiType must have one or more properties that constitute an ordered key to be used as an index.
 While a timestamp (DateTime) is a very common type of